N3P2/ED/README.md

 We will only be using data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-You may find it useful to convert the Date and Time variables to Date/Time classes in R using the strptime() and as.Date() functions.
+Date and Time variables are converted to Date/Time classes in R using the strptime() and as.Date() functions.

 Note that in this dataset missing values are coded as ?.

+# Files and operations

+All operations are done on R v3.1.2 in RStudio Desktop 0.98.1102.
+All operations are done on R v3.1.2 (64-bit mode) in RStudio Desktop 0.98.1102.

+# Making Plots

+Overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+All plots were constructed using the base plotting system.

+Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.